Inside Bill's Brain: Decoding Bill Gates: Release

 Inside Bill's Brain: Decoding Bill Gates was released on September 20, 2019 on Netflix.
 The release came after a summer of "unusually bad press" in which "The New Yorker published emails from the MIT Media Lab suggesting that Gates was "directed" by the sex offender Jeffrey Epstein to donate $2 million to the institution (Gates' representative has pushed back on that characterization), and activists have organized protests and petitions against the Gates Foundation's decision to give Indian Prime Minister Narendra Modi a humanitarian award."

 Episodes

+Episode 1: Sanitation

 The first episode explores Gates's interest in improving sanitation in developing countries and the development of the "Omni Processor".
 His two sisters share their childhood memories.

+The Omni Processor is treating 1/3 of the fecal sludge in Dakar, Senegal; it also produces potable water.

+In November 2018, the Lixil Group announced that it would develop one of Bill's toilets.

+Episode 2

+Bill is seeking access to the source code of the PDP-10 computer.

+Kent Evans, a teenage computer expert and friend of Bill Gates dies in an accident in 1972.

 The second episode focuses on Gates' work to eradicate polio in Nigeria and advance polio vaccination, also exploring his youth and friendships, for example with Kent Evans and with Paul Allen, later the Microsoft co-founder.